jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 and the browser-based web IDE, and the command line.

 **Before you begin:**
-If you need to install Git, see [Installing Git](/tutorials/clients#installing_git).
+If you need to install Git, [see Installing Git](/tutorials/clients#installing_git).

 To learn more about working with Git, [browse the Git documentation](http://git-scm.com/doc).

-Start by cloning the local repository by using the Git URL from either the Bluemix application dashboard or the BUILD & DEPLOY page:
+1. Clone the local repository by using the Git URL from either the Bluemix application dashboard or the BUILD & DEPLOY page:

 	$ git clone https://hub.jazz.net/git/jazzhubdemouser/mycoolwebappdemo
     Cloning into 'mycoolwebappdemo'...